ioTardis/movie-chooser/README.md

 - Retrieve data about movie with API and don't store it locally
 - Display a clickable link to get to the movie
 - Update searching system.
 Case insensitive, only with name or surname
+- Add a feature to change the list file

 ### List format
 ```